rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 -  Multi-domain management
 -  Rate limiting
 -  Tunneled traffic policies
 -  Site-to-site virtual private networks (VPN).
-Only supports Site-to-site VPN between FTD appliances and FTD to ASA.
+Only supports site-to-site VPN between FTD appliances and FTD to ASA.
--  Multicast routing shared Network Address Translation (NAT)
+-  Multicast routing shared NAT
 -  Limited configuration migration (ASA to Firepower TD)

 ### Firepower release notes

-The following sections provide selected details of from the release notes for versions 6.2.3.1 through 6.2.3.5.
+The following sections provide selected details from the release notes for versions 6.2.3.1 through 6.2.3.5.

-#### Features Introduced in Firepower Version 6.2.3.3
+#### Features introduced in Firepower Version 6.2.3.3

 You can now configure site-to-site VPN with clustering.
 Site-to-site VPN is a centralized feature, and only the master unit supports VPN connections.
 This